7 Wellness Tips To Ease Stress & Boost Emotional Wellbeing

 - Instead of giving yourself a hard time about your physical appearance when you look in the mirror, why not list all the things you love about yourself.

 - Treat yourself regularly with the things you love in life.
 Whatever that means for you, make sure you enjoy it — you deserve it.
-We love chocolate, a Netflix series, wearing pajamas all day, or just a crisp glass of wine with dinner.
+We love chocolate, a Netflix series, wearing pajamas all day, getting outside, or just a crisp glass of wine with dinner.